YetiForceCompany/YetiForceCRM/README.md

 -	Fixed a bug that appeared during export of invoices to PDF.
 -	Fixed a bug that appeared during the installation prosess and caused the system to fail.
 -	Fixed a bug that did not allow to add a custom field with 1:M relation
+-	Fixed a bug that appeared after adding a comment to a related module of Contacts.
+-	Fixed a bug that appeared in a dropdown while creating/editing menu items.
 -	Fixed a bug in the OSSMail module - server configuration display failed when the module was disabled.
+-	Fixed a bug in the list view in Workflow panel.
 -	Fixed a bug that showed a blank page in a related module (Charts) of Projects.
 -	Fixed handlers link and unlink.
 -	Fixed the display of two parameters in server configuration.